lockss/lockss-rtd-manual/docs/installing/installer.rst

          [ERROR] apparmor enabled but apparmor_parser missing; see manual

       and :program:`install-lockss` will fail.
-See :ref:`installing-apparmor_parser` for troubleshooting, then try again.
+See :ref:`installing-apparmor_parser` for troubleshooting, then go back to :ref:`Invoking the LOCKSS Installer` to try again.

 ----------------------------------
 Checking the System User and Group